Rumpunzel/rpg-thingy/playing-the-game/skill-tests.md

 All hits counted together are called effort.

+## Difficulty

 A test has a difficulty, a number that defines how much effort it takes to succeed on the test, otherwise the test is a failure.

+Increases in the difficulty of a test correlates with an increase of about a order of magnitude of your goal.
+If buying a horse is a difficulty **2** test, then buying ten horses is a difficulty **3** test and buying a hundred horses is a difficulty **4** test.

 ## Consequences